paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/java.md

 There is one drawback to this approach.
 When using the method above to specify an alternative JVM vendor buildpack, this alternate buildpack ends up running before the CA certs buildpack and therefore traffic from the alternate JVM vendor buildpack won’t trust any additional CA certs.
 This is not expected to impact many users because JVM buildpacks should reach out to URLs that have a cert signed by a known authority with a CA in the default system truststore.

-If you have customized your JVM vendor buildpack to download the JVM from a URL that uses a certificate not signed by a well-known CA, you can workaround this by specifying the CA certs buildpack to run first.
+If you have customized your JVM buildpack to download the JVM from a URL that uses a certificate not signed by a well-known CA, you can workaround this by specifying the CA certs buildpack to run first.
 This works because while you will end up with the CA certificates buildpack specified twice, the lifecycle is smart enough to drop the second one.

 For example: